Reference Models (Model Reference)

 plot!(Data_2.time, Data_2.value, linetype=:steppre)

-As we can see, in this case the two counters work in parallel and have different maximum values.
+As we can see, in this case, two counters work in parallel and have different maximum values.

 Conclusion

-In this example, we have broken down the possibilities of using model-references and shown how to apply them to your projects.
-This method of system design greatly simplifies the work on projects and also reduces the time spent on editing blocks in case of changes in the project.
+In this example, we have analyzed the possibilities of using link models and shown how to apply them to your projects.
+This method of system design significantly simplifies the work on projects, as well as reduces the time spent on editing blocks in case of changes to the project.